jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 **nslookup**.
 It looks up a host or domain and returns its IP address.
 The syntax nslookup example.com will look up example.com using the default name server

 ![image](https://github.com/user-attachments/assets/4c1dcc67-970d-4538-9de7-c9036adcaeaa)

+**netstat**.
+This command displays current network connections and listening ports.